aepinilla/preprocess_eeg/README.md

 # Preprocess EEG

 ## Description
-This is a simple Python script for preprocessing EEG signals stored in an XDF file, the format commonly used to save data streamed using [LabStreamingLayer (LSL)](https://github.com/sccn/labstreaminglayer).
+This is a simple Python script for preprocessing EEG signals stored in a XDF file, the format commonly used to store data streamed using [LabStreamingLayer (LSL)](https://github.com/sccn/labstreaminglayer).

 The preprocessing steps are the following:
 1. Apply notch filter (typically at 50 or 60 Hz, depending on which country was the data recorded).
 2. TODO: Remove bad channels.
-3. High-pass filter at 0.75 Hz to remove low frequency drifts.
+3. High-pass at 1Hz to remove low frequency drifts.
 4. Remove artifacts using [Artifact Subspace Reconstruction (ASR)](https://patents.google.com/patent/US20160113587A1/en).
 5. Common-average referencing.
-6. Apply band-pass filter to remove frequencies below 4 Hz and above 45 Hz.
+6. Apply band-pass filter to remove frequencies below 1 Hz and above 45 Hz.
-7. Down-sample to 128 Hz.
+7. Down-sample to 128 Hz (original sampling rate was 256 Hz).

 The order of the preprocessing steps is based on recommendations taken from [Makoto's preprocessing pipeline](https://sccn.ucsd.edu/wiki/Makoto%27s_preprocessing_pipeline), and requirements to use ASR taken from [this PDF](https://sccn.ucsd.edu/githubwiki/files/asr-final-export.pdf) by Christian Kothe.